awsteiner/o2scl/doc/o2scl/sphinx/ack.rst

 ================

-Thank you to Jerry Gagelman and Edwin van Leeuwen who contributed to
+Thank you to Jerry Gagelman and Edwin van Leeuwen who contributed to ...

 The developers would like to thank the creators of GSL and Doxygen for their excellent work.

-Thanks also to Julien Garaud for contributing the ODE multishooting class and for the
-<tt>ex_hydrogen</tt> example, to Marco Cammarata for contributing
-towards the \ref o2scl::smooth_gsl class, and to David Zaslavsky for his interpolation routines which formed the basis for
+Thanks also to Julien Garaud for contributing the ODE multishooting class and for the ``ex_hydrogen`` example, to Marco Cammarata for contributing towards the :ref:`smooth_gsl <smooth_gsl>` class, and to David Zaslavsky for his interpolation routines which formed the basis for :ref:`interp2_direct <interp2_direct>` .
-\ref o2scl::interp2_direct .